+AddPostAction(target, action)

-AddPostAction(target, action) env.AddPostAction(target, action)
+env.AddPostAction(target, action)

-Arranges for the specified action to be performed after the specified target has been built.
-The specified action(s) may be an Action object, or anything that can be converted into an Action object See the manpage section "Action Objects" for a complete explanation.
+Arranges for the specified action to be performed after the specified target has been built. action may be an Action object, or anything that can be converted into an Action object.
+See the manpage section "Action Objects" for a complete explanation.